ithrive/ithrive.github.io/_knowledge_base/pilates.md

 ---
 title: Pilates
 keywords: 'Pilates'
-description: "Pilates is a physical fitness system developed in the early 20th century by Joseph Pilates."
+description: 'Pilates is a system of physical fitness with an emphasis on core strength, spinal mobility and the mind-body connection.'
 ---
-Pilates is a physical fitness system developed in the early 20th century by Joseph Pilates.
-Pilates called his method "Contrology."
-It is practiced worldwide, and especially in western countries such as Canada, the United States and the United Kingdom.
-As of 2005, there were 11 million people practicing the discipline regularly and 14,000 instructors in the United States.
+Pilates was originally developed in the early 20th century by Joseph Pilates, who called his method "Contrology".

-There is limited evidence to support the use of Pilates to alleviate low back pain, improve strength, and prevent elderly people from falling.
-It has not been shown to be an effective treatment for any medical condition.
+Pilates lineage

+Classical Pilates

+Modern or clinical Pilates

+Polestar Pilates